 Note: These definitions are specific to UCSF.
 Other institutions may categorize or name an agreement differently.

-Professional Fee for Services Agreements (Pro-Fees): Clinical patient care services rendered by an academic unit or faculty within the direct context of the UCSF mission other than research.
+Professional Fee for Services Agreements (Pro-Fees)/Professional Services Agreements: Agreement for clinical patient care, medical director, or call coverage services rendered by an academic unit or faculty within the direct context of the UCSF mission other than research.
 The agreement is between an outside party and the university (UC Regents), not with individual faculty members.

 Faculty Consulting Agreement: Agreement between an outside party and individual faculty member, not with the university (UC Regents).
 Funds received by faculty members who provide occasional expertise or advice to outside organizations.

 Disposition of receipts is governed by the terms of the faculty compensation plans.

 Payment received by a faculty member for serving as a site visit member, consulting to non-profit companies, medical legal work (professional legal witness) or other similar activity.

 Please note: BC provides only a courtesy review of the Faculty Consulting Agreement to highlight some potential conflicts between the Agreement and the faculty member’s UC employment agreement.
 BC reviews of Faculty Consulting Agreements are not legal or other advice, and are not intended to be conclusive.
 BC recommends that faculty engage outside legal counsel to review the Agreement for terms that may affect faculty personally.
 BC is not authorized to sign the agreement or negotiate the agreement on behalf of the faculty member.
 See the faculty consulting section of the academic affairs website for additional information.

 If you would like to request review of a proposed consulting agreement, please follow the instructions on the Academic Affairs Faculty Consulting Activities Page (Request for Review Form located at the bottom), or you may contact Karla Goodbody, at (415) 476-1978 or [email protected].